loggicat/Loggicat-watcher-public/README.md

 ## Operation Modes
 - **Watcher** : monitor files, changes will be scanned as well, this should be used for logs
-- **Scanner** : one time scan, this should be used for logs and code
+- **Scanner** : one time scan, this should be used for logs and code In the Watcher mode, clean logs and released security findings will be appended to new logs files with **.loggicat** extension. <br />
+For example, if you use myAppLog.txt in your current log configuration, you should now use myAppLog.txt.loggicat instead.

 ## Refresh Token, Token Storage
 Refresh token can be generated on Loggicat Cloud. <br />